AlexHenriques/inBlindSight/README.md

 ##### File format of IDs and labels

-- Must only contain a list of IDs **or** Labels
+- Sheet index is based on the chronological order of creation dates.
-- IDs or Labels can be separated by rows or columns (or commas)
+- IDs or Labels must be separated by rows
 - First row can be a header
 - File Formats: .csv, .xls, or .xlsx